fadimanakilci/geosign/README.md

 ## 🚧 Getting Started

-Ready to dive in?
-Follow these simple steps to get your GeoSign up and running!
+Follow these simple steps to get GeoSign up and running!

 ### Prerequisites

-Make sure you have the following installed:
+Ensure you have the following installed:

 - **Rust 1.8+**
 - **Docker 24.0+**

 ### Download and Run Qdrant

-Download the latest Qdrant image from Dockerhub:
+First, download the latest Qdrant image from Dockerhub:

 ```bash
 docker pull qdrant/qdrant
 ```

-Then, run the service:
+Then, start the service:

 ```bash
 docker run -p 6333:6333 -p 6334:6334 \